-- Providing for the rebuild of the SBT fishery to the level that can sustain maximum sustainable yields (stock re-building); - Balancing the competing demands of those who harvest SBT against the biological demands of stock rebuilding (TAC setting and allocation); - Ensuring all SBT mortalities are accounted for within national allocations, and unreported catches are prevented (compliance); - Ensuring that all countries with an interest in SBT fisheries are cooperating with the Commission; and - Ensuring CCSBT's systems and processes allow for the rights and responsibilities of all Members, and encourage cooperation from non-members (governance). - Considering the special requirements and capacity building needs of developing Members and Cooperating Non-Members in terms of compliance with CCSBT obligations.
+- Providing for the rebuild of the SBT fishery to the level that can sustain maximum sustainable yields (stock re-building); - Balancing the competing demands of those who harvest SBT against the biological demands of stock rebuilding (TAC setting and allocation); - Ensuring all SBT mortalities are accounted for within national allocations, and unreported catches are prevented (compliance); - Ensuring that all countries with an interest in SBT fisheries are cooperating with the Commission; and - Ensuring CCSBT's systems and processes allow for the rights and responsibilities of all members, and encourage cooperation from non-members (governance).

-For the most part, CCSBT has chosen to adopt a decentralised model, where Members are responsible for undertaking their own science, administrative and monitoring processes (such as running national VMS and observer programmes).
-Further, due to the trans-regional nature of CCSBT, the CCSBT has chosen to apply, where appropriate, the rules of other RFMOs in conserving and managing the SBT fisheries rather than developing stand-alone rules in a number of instances, for example, in its VMS resolution and recommendation on ERS.
-For similar reasons and to enable shared use of resources, the CCSBT has harmonised some of its decisions (e.g. for transhipments) with those of other tuna RFMOs too.
+For the most part, CCSBT has chosen to adopt a decentralised model, where members are responsible for undertaking their own science, administrative and monitoring processes (such as running national VMS and observer programmes).
+Further, the lack of a formal Convention area means CCSBT has chosen to apply the rules of other RFMOs rather than developing stand-alone rules in a number of instances (for example, in its VMS resolution and recommendation on ERS).
+For similar reasons and to enable shared use of resources, the CCSBT has harmonised some of of its decisions (e.g. for transhipments), with those of other tuna RFMOs to.

-This mode of operation has both potential advantages (reduced Commission costs, flexibility of organisation to respond to changing circumstances), and potential disadvantages (such as unclear allocation of costs for some programmes such as scientific research, and difficulties in gaining agreement for larger-scale undertakings that need the cooperation of all Members).
-Where implementation of many important functions is devolved to Members (rather than being undertaken centrally or by shared service-providers, as in some other RFMOs), there is a much stronger need for clear roles, responsibilities, and performance standards to be set so that expectations on all Members are clear.
+This mode of operation has both potential advantages (reduced Commission costs, flexibility of organisation to respond to changing circumstances), and potential disadvantages (such as unclear allocation of costs for some programmes such as scientific research, and difficulties in gaining agreement for larger-scale undertakings that need the cooperation of all members).
+Where implementation of many important functions is devolved to members (rather than being undertaken centrally or by shared service-providers, as in some other RFMOs), there is a much stronger need for clear roles, responsibilities, and performance standards to be set so that expectations on all members are clear.
 This strategic plan, along with associated documents such as a management plan, compliance policy, and potentially a research plan, provide the opportunity to do so.

-The CCSBT Convention was adopted in 1994, and as such it predates some more recent international agreements that set modern principles and/or standards for fisheries management, including the United Nations Fish Stocks Agreement (UNFSA).
+The CCSBT Convention was adopted in 1994, and as such it predates some more recent international agreements that set modern standards for fisheries management, including the United Nations Fish Stocks Agreement (UNFSA).
 Key principles of UNFSA include:

-- Establishing general principles, including inter-alia precautionary approach, ecosystem-based management, and best scientific information available, for the conservation and management of the subject stocks. - Requiring the application of the precautionary approach to fisheries conservation and management-calling on States to be more cautious when information is uncertain, unreliable or inadequate. - Requiring compatibility between conservation and management measures adopted for areas under national jurisdiction and those established in the adjacent high seas, so as to ensure conservation and management of fish stocks in their entirety. - Strengthening the role of Regional Fisheries Management Organisations and arrangements. - Strengthening the responsibility of flag States over fishing vessels flying their flag on the high seas. - Ensuring effective mechanisms for compliance and enforcement of international conservation and management measures. - Recognising the special requirements of developing countries in relation to conservation and management. - Providing mechanisms for the peaceful settlement of disputes between States Parties.
+- Establishing general principles, including an ecosystem approach, for the conservation and management of the subject stocks. - Requiring the application of the precautionary approach to fisheries conservation and management-calling on States to be more cautious when information is uncertain, unreliable or inadequate. - Requiring compatibility between conservation and management measures adopted for areas under national jurisdiction and those established in the adjacent high seas, so as to ensure conservation and management of fish stocks in their entirety. - Strengthening the role of regional fisheries management organizations and arrangements. - Strengthening the responsibility of flag States over fishing vessels flying their flag on the high seas. - Ensuring effective mechanisms for compliance and enforcement of international conservation and management measures. - Recognizing the special requirements of developing countries in relation to conservation and management. - Providing mechanisms for the peaceful settlement of disputes between States Parties.

-Ensuring CCSBT's decision making practices are fit for purpose, noting that newer RFMOs established after UNFSA have adopted alternative decision making mechanisms.
-Whereas newer RFMOs established after UNFSA have experimented with adopting alternative decision making frameworks that may make it easier to avoid an impasse, CCSBT's decision making is based on consensus.

-The CCSBT Convention was developed without consideration of the potential for developing State Member participation.
+Whereas newer RFMOs established after UNFSA have experimented with adopting alternative decision-making frameworks that may make it easier to avoid an impasse, CCSBT's decision-making is based on consensus.
+Further, the CCSBT Convention was developed without consideration of the potential for developing state Member participation.